RealTschoegl/opensourcebootcamp/_posts/2014-03-12-lesson-hashes.markdown

 Nirvana: Where Did You Sleep Last Night.
 Modest Mouse: Satin in a Coffin.
 => {"Led Zeppelin"=>"Kashmir", "Nena"=>"99 Luft Ballons", "Nirvana"=>"Where Did You Sleep Last Night", "Modest Mouse"=>"Satin in a Coffin"
 {% endhighlight %}

+But who really wants to just print out a playlist?
+What is more likely is that you want to be able to search the data store and find some piece of data you want.
+In this case, we are going to search the database for an artist and print out any songs of their's.

+So first, we need to get the inputed artist and find out if there are any of his/her songs in the hash.
+That can be done with an **include?** method:

+{% highlight irb linenos %}
+irb(main):013:0> singer = gets.chomp
+Led Zeppelin
+=> "Led Zeppelin"
+irb(main):014:0> playlist.include?(singer)
+=> true
+{% endhighlight %}

 ### _Why Do I Care?_